 The real estate market can be intense and overwhelming, especially if you're inexperienced in it.
 “Escrow” is another term thrown out there in the crowd of other terms that can get lost in the mix.
 As common as escrow accounts are, many real estate buyers simply don’t know much about them.
-It seems that in many cases the term escrow arouses at the very least uncertainty when it comes to purchasing property.
+It seems that in many cases the term escrow arouses at the very least uncertainty when it comes to buying land for sale.
 The truth is the escrow concept is simple and easy to understand.

 The word escrow can be traced back to Anglo-French, Old French, and Germanic origins meaning, “scrap”, “shred”, and “a piece cut off.”
 It referred to a deed delivered to a third person until a future condition was satisfied.
 In the 19th century, this idea evolved into a “deposit held in trust or security.”